Physical Education Unit 1: The Human Body in Motion

 Course Description

-In this unit students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body’s systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
+In this unit, students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
+Students investigate the role and function of the main structures in each system and how they respond to movement.
+Through participation in practical activities, students explore and analyse the relationships between the body systems and movement, and how these systems interact and respond at various intensities.

 Areas of Study

-- The musculoskeletal system of the human body and how the muscles and bones work together to produce movement.
+- Muscular and skeletal systems of the human body and how the muscles and bones work together to produce movement.

-- The major components of the musculoskeletal system and their contributions and interactions during physical activity, sport and exercise.
+- Explore, from a biophysical perspective, the major components of the musculoskeletal system and its contributions and interactions during physical activity, sport and exercise.

-- The structure and function of the cardiovascular and respiratory systems and their contributions and interactions during physical activity, sport and exercise.
+- Through practical activities, students explore the structures and function of the cardiorespiratory system and the contributions and interactions of each system during physical activity, sport and exercise at various intensities.

 Assessment